thisisfever/workspace-setup/README.md

 # Development Workspace Setup

-This shell script will install all a customised LEMP stack and command line tools for day-to-day web development.
+This shell script will install a customised LEMP stack and common command line tools for day-to-day web development.

 ## Features